pu2clr/VFO_BFO_OLED_ARDUINO/README.md

+#Frequency Synthesizer on the Si5351
-# VFO e BFO Si5351, OLED e Arduino
+#VFO e BFO Si5351, OLED e Arduino

 English:
 Signal Generetor with Si5351, OLED and Arduino.